Skip to main content

 77 kWh (Hyundai Ioniq 5)46 kWh6.6 hours7-hour window or Intelligent Go

-For larger batteries, Octopus Intelligent Go is ideal because it grants additional off-peak slots beyond the standard 6-hour window when paired with a compatible smart charger like the Ohme Home Pro.
-This means your car can receive cheap electricity for 8–10 hours or more on many nights.
+For larger batteries, Octopus Intelligent Go adds extra off-peak slots beyond the standard 6-hour window when paired with a compatible smart charger like the Ohme Home Pro — frequently pushing cheap-rate charging to 8–10 hours on a typical night.

-For most UK drivers who top up 20–40 miles of range per day (rather than doing a full 0–100% charge), even the shortest 4-hour window on Octopus Go is plenty — 4 hours at 7 kW adds roughly 100 miles of range.
+Most UK drivers top up 20–40 miles of range a day rather than doing 0–100% charges, so even the 4-hour window on Octopus Go is plenty — 4 hours at 7 kW adds roughly 100 miles.

 Three Ways to Hit the Off-Peak Window

-Every modern EV has a charging scheduler in its infotainment system or companion app.
-Set your departure time and preferred charge level, and the car handles the rest.
-This works with any charger — even a basic one — because the car itself delays when it draws power.
-Best for: simple fixed-window tariffs like Octopus Go.
+Every modern EV has a charging scheduler in the infotainment system or companion app.
+Set a departure time and charge level; the car delays drawing power until the window opens.
+Works with any charger, including basic ones.
+Best for fixed-window tariffs like Octopus Go.

-Smart chargers like the Ohme Home Pro, Hypervolt Home 3 Pro, and Wallbox Pulsar Max all have scheduling features in their apps.
-The advantage over the car's scheduler is that charger apps often integrate directly with your tariff — the Ohme in particular communicates with Octopus, OVO, and British Gas to find additional cheap slots automatically.
-Best for: Octopus Intelligent Go and other smart tariffs.
+Smart chargers like the Ohme Home Pro, Hypervolt Home 3 Pro, and Wallbox Pulsar Max handle scheduling in their apps.
+The Ohme in particular integrates with Octopus, OVO, and British Gas to pick up bonus cheap slots automatically.
+Best for Octopus Intelligent Go and other smart tariffs.

 3. Manual Plug-In Timing